henryyantq/Ubuntu-Touch-Management-Console/README.md

 This programme is only for Windows!
 I'll rewrite the terminal pipe operation to add support for Mac soon!

+About Wget: So far, Wget for UTMC must be placed under the folder where ADB setups are.
+If you place it under System32 directly, UTMC might not be able to detect and launch related options correctly in some cases.

 My emails:
 yantq0927@gmail.com | henry0927@outlook.com